jiyizhezhang/jiyizhezhang.github.io/_pages/research.md

 <div style="flex: 1;">
 <h4>Novel separation processes</h4>
 Let’s imagine some bold ideas!
-New separations approaches are on the horizon, such as designing new functional materials/solvent systems with high selectivity, or using electrochemical, or designing new separation devices.
-Chemical space is often large to identify the best, we use Bayesian optimisation discover the best in an efficient way.
+New separations technologies are on the horizon, this always requires novel design of advanced materials (e.g. ligands, green solvents), use of new driving forces (e.g. electric, microwave, light), as well as designing new separation devices.
+These design tasks often encounter “inverse” problems, such as, how to design a novel separation system with desired selectivity, or how to design a new material that balance the conflicting trade-offs.
+We apply AI-guided algorithms (e.g. Bayesian optimisation) to navigate our search in a large design space and be able to discover the best outcomes in an efficient way.
 </div>

 <div style="flex: 0 0 300px;">